-Tips for Successful Transition to College
+Tips for Helping Your Student Transition to College

 Information for Parents

 For most young adults, the developmental and psychological challenges associated with the move from home to college can be both exciting and intimidating.
-There are many issues with which a freshman student must contend such as:
+There are many issues with which a first-year student must contend such as:

 - Being unknown and having to develop new relationships and friendships

 - Living in close proximity to another person in the form of a roommate and residing on a dorm floor

 - Having the freedom to make decisions about whether to use intoxicants or engage in sexual behavior